Gaius Duilius: Legacy

 in the nineteenth, twentieth and twenty-first centuries.

 Due to Duilius' victory being commemorated with a column adorned with the ramming beaks (rostra) of captured warships being erected in the Forum, behind where speakers were standing when delivering a speech, the word "Rostrum" gained in Latin - and thence to various modern languages - the meaning of referring to a dais.

+In Sid Meier's Civilization VI, players can recruit Duilius as a Great Admiral.